xXValhallaCoderXx/kiro-ide-constellation/README.md

 # Kiro Constellation

 A bare-bones Kiro/VS Code extension that installs a tiny local MCP (Model Context Protocol) server and auto-registers it in Kiro.
-It includes two tools:
+It includes two tools and a side panel UI (Preact webview):

 - ping → responds with "pong"
 - echo → responds with the same text you send